What is the I do, we do, you do pedagogy teaching model?

 The second phase, We do, is guided practice.
 Through guided practice, teachers gradually release responsibility to the student.
 Guided practice may be in groups or individually.
 Students should have more than one attempt at practice with the teacher before moving to the last phase.
 In this phase, teachers give feedback on attempts as students practice the retrieval process from their memory of the I do step.

 Teachers can strengthen guided practice using technology with Nearpod’s 11 formative assessments.
 Teachers can see what students understand with Draw It activities, Open-Ended Questions, Polls, Quizzes, and more during a live lesson.
 We know that finding the time to grade everything can be difficult for teachers.
-With Nearpod, you don’t need to find the time to grade to see student understanding.
+With Nearpod, you don’t need to find the time to grade incorrect and correct answers to see student understanding.

 The flexibility of Nearpod combined with the flexibility of I do, we do, you do create successful learning opportunities for every student.